 Several years ago I shared this tutorial, but I’m updating the post to show you an alternative base for your tray.
 You can use a variety of thin woods to cover the plywood for a more decorative look.
 Previously I used leftover Timberchic end caps.
 But, this past weekend I whipped up a tray for my girlfriend’s birthday using vintage rulers and I couldn’t be happier with the results.

 Instead of the self-adhesive Timberchic, use wood glue to affix any thin wood to a plywood base.
 Then build the sides and you have yourself a beautiful gift tray (or gift box if you make your sides taller.)

-Y’all, I’ve been itching to share this project with you because it’s easy, quick and frugal (all things I like in a good DIY project!)
-Today I’m going to show you How to Build a Quick DIY Tray & Gift Box.
+Now it’s time to share the tutorial with you because this will be easy, quick, and frugal (all things I like in a good DIY project!)
+Let’s learn How to Build a Quick DIY Tray & Gift Box.